Montezuma (1804 ship): American prize

-Montezuma remained moored at Valparaiso at least through spring 1814.
+Montezuma remained moored at Valparaíso at least through spring 1814.
 The Chilean government refused British and American claims to her.
 Eventually it seized and sold her, retaining the proceeds.
 It is currently unclear who she was sold to and what flag she sailed under.

 Moctezuma

 Moctezuma re-appeared during the first blockade of Callao by the Chilean Squadron 1819.
 On 24 March 1819, the warships under the command of Thomas Cochrane captured Moctezuma, as she, with a US-flag, tried to break the blockade and deliver weapons to the royalists.

 Moctezuma participated in the Capture of Valdivia and in the Freedom Expedition of Perú as a dispatch boat.
 She was left in Callao, but when Cochrane arrived (1822) there he found Moctezuma under the flag of the new Peruvian Navy.
 He seized her again and put her officers ashore.
 He was unaware that during his absence Bernardo O'Higgins had given the sloop to San Martin as a personal present.

 Later she was commissioned under Lieutenant John Pascoe Grenfell for Cochrane's use as a flag ship.
 On 18 January 1823 Cochrane's flag as Vice Admiral of Chile was lowered for the last time from Moctezumas main mast.
 He then sailed to Brazil where he assumed command of the Brazilian Navy.